Millerton, New York

-Millerton is part of the Poughkeepsie-Newburgh-Middletown Metropolitan Statistical Area of New York as well as the larger New York-Newark-Bridgeport NY-NJ-CT-PA Combined Statistical Area.
+Millerton is part of the Kiryas Joel-Poughkeepsie-Newburgh Metropolitan Statistical Area of New York as well as the larger New York-Newark-Bridgeport NY-NJ-CT-PA Combined Statistical Area.

 Millerton was named one of "The Ten Coolest Small Towns in America" by Frommer's Budget Travel Magazine in 2007, and has been featured in the New York Times article "Williamsburg on the Hudson".

 Millerton is within the town of North East and is near Taconic State Park and the Connecticut border.

 History

 The community of Millerton formed after 1851, and the village was incorporated in 1875.

 Irondale

 The Millerton Iron Company established itself nearby in an area known as Irondale and was served by a telegraph address in Millerton.
 The foundry had two Cooper hot blast stoves and produced car-wheel pig iron (cast iron for railcar wheels) with a 12,000 ton capacity in 1890.
 The plant was established in 1854 and by 1882 employed approximately 150 people.
-Irondale was served by a general store, company owned grist mill, and post office.
-A historical marker commemorates the Irondales Cemetery (List of New York State Historic Markers in Dutchess County, New York).
+Irondale was served by a general store, a company owned grist mill, and a post office.
+A historical marker commemorates the Irondale Cemetery (List of New York State Historic Markers in Dutchess County, New York).